-If you did not receive all of the funds that you earned, you may be due a Post-withdrawal disbursement.
-If your Post-withdrawal disbursement includes loan funds, your school must get your permission before it can disburse them.
+If a student did not receive all of the funds that were earned, the student may be eligible for a Post-withdrawal disbursement.
+If the Post-withdrawal disbursement includes loan funds, the institution will seek permission from the student, parent or appropriate party before proceeding with the disbursement.
 You may choose to decline some or all of the loan funds so that you don't incur additional debt.
-Mech-Tech may automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with Mech-Tech).
-Mech-Tech needs your permission to use the Post-withdrawal grant disbursement for all other school charges.
-If you do not give your permission, you will be offered the funds.
-However, it may be in your best interest to allow Mech-Tech to keep the funds to reduce your debt at the school.
+The Institution may automatically use all or a portion of your Post- withdrawal disbursement of grant funds for tuition, fees, and room and board charges if applicable according to the enrollment agreement.
+The institution will request the student's permission to use the Post-withdrawal grant disbursement for all other school charges.
+If permission for this is not granted, the student will be offered the funds.
+However, it may be in the student's best interest to allow Mech-Tech to keep the funds to reduce your debt at the school.

-There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements will be affected.
-For example, if you are a first-time, first year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.
+There are some Title IV funds that if the student was scheduled to receive, but withdraws or is withdrawn, cannot be disbursed.
+For example, if a first-time, first year undergraduate student and has not completed the first 30 days of the program before withdrawing or being withdrawn, the student will not receive any Direct Loan funds that would have been eligible to receive had enrollment remained past the 30th day.

-If you receive (or your school or parent receive on your behalf) excess Title IV program funds that must be returned, your school must return a portion of the excess equal to the lesser of:
+If the student receives (or the school or parent receive on the student's behalf) excess Title IV program funds that must be returned, your school must return a portion of the excess equal to the lesser of:

-- 1. your institutional charges multiplied by the unearned percentage of your funds, or - 2. the entire amount of excess funds.
+- 1. institutional charges multiplied by the unearned percentage of the federal funds, or - 2. the entire amount of excess federal funds.

-The school must return this amount even if it did not retained this amount of your Title IV program funds.
-The return of Title IV funds to the US ED is done within 45 days from the date in which the withdrawal is determined.
+The return of Title IV federal funds to the federal government is done within 45 days from the date in which the withdrawal is determined.